avenzi/osprey/zitzelberger_notebook.md

 ### Daily Updates:
+June 4th, 2020:    No luck on the FTPS.
+I tried Filezilla, which claims to support SSL, but all documentation on the matter is extremelt outdated and I simply could not figure out how to do it on the most recent installtion.
+SSL/TLS is nowhere to be seen in the filezilla client.
+Dr. Ghassemi opened ports 21 and 990 on his end, but it did not seem to help.
+Here are some examples of what I tried that actuallt produced a result, but simply failed to connect:
+>>> $lftp -c 'open -e "set ftps:initial-prot ""; set ftp:ssl-force true; set ftp:ssl-protect-data true; put newfile.txt; " -u "USERNAME","PASSWORD" ftps://HOSTNAME:990 '
+>>> $lftp -c 'open -e "set ftps:initial-prot ""; set ftp:ssl-force true; set ftp:ssl-protect-data true; put newfile.txt; " ftps://ubuntu@3.136.140.191:990 '
+(those two commands required GnuTLS)
+I also followed this guide: http://www.yourownlinux.com/2015/06/how-to-set-up-ftps-ftp-over-ssl-server-on-linux.html

+Dr. Ghassemi reminded me of something I wanted to try with the testing programs I wrote last week, so I've started experimenting with getting live video data from the Pi to the server over a TCP connection.
+I have been having some trouble with the PIL library, and after scouring the documentation I've fixed a few of those issues.
+I am making slow progress, but progress nonetheless.
+I also contacted MSGC and the responded saying that they require no action on my part.

 June 3rd, 2020:    I was having a number of connection issues, and it turns out that I actually did not succeed in getting local streaming to work.
 I had assumed that I did, as I was able to connect to the Picam from the Pi's browser.
 However, I am unable to connect from my laptop on the same network, or even when both are on my phone's hotspot (as suggested by Dr. Ghassemi as a test).
 I could not ping the Pi's hostname either, although I can still ping its public ip.
 My attempts to find the cause of the issue thus far have failed.
 I asked Dr. Ghassemi for advice, and I was instructed to test the following:
 1) Whether the Pi can connect to the internet: Yes
 2) Whether the Pi can SSH into the remote virtual machine: Yes